aks/cmd-utils/README.md

 When `$norun` is false, then, if `$verbose` is set, the `cmd` is displayed with a prefix of `">> "` before executing it.

+Note that the block form of run (e.g., `run { cmd }`), the result of the block should be a string to be passed to the system command.
+The block will always be evaluated in order to obtain the string value that will be printed in `$norun` mode.

 Finally, the `system` method is invoked on `cmd`.
 If the exit code of the invoked `cmd` is non-zero, an error message is printed.